ECU FAQs

 • First-time users should follow the instructions on the screen to change your temporary password and set up your security questions and other settings.

-• When the eBranch screen appears, you are in!
+• When the Online Banking screen appears, you are in!

-How do I access ECU’s Real-time Mobile Web Banking?
+How do I access ECU’s real-time mobile banking?

-To log in to ECU’s Mobile Web Banking, type www.EducationCU.com into your mobile phone web browser and click on the eBranch icon.
+To log in to ECU’s mobile banking, type www.EducationCU.com into your mobile phone web browser and click on the Online Banking icon.
 Your phone will automatically switch to the mobile version after a few seconds.

 Identity Theft